raganwald-deprecated/homoiconic/2010/02/difficult_distraction.md

 The use case for this came up while writing a game of Go in a web client.
 I obviously need to validate moves to make sure they are legal.
 I have Ruby code to do this.
 I'd also like to be able to do it in the browser in Javascript.
 Why write the same thing twice?
 Furthermore, this is a very common problem, there's a lot of form validation that could be extracted from Model validation and pushed down to the browser.

 (This isn't a new idea for me.
 Some time ago I was writing an application where the subject domain involved deriving a decision tree from a set of rules.
 I wrote a DSL for expressing the rules that output a decision tree in JSON.
 I wrote a tree walker in Javascript that validated a set of answers in JSON.
-And then were able to solve on the client directly in Javascript or on the server by [running the same Javascript in Rhino on the JVM][rhino].)
+And then were able to solve on the client directly in Javascript or on the server by [running the same Javascript in Rhino on the JVM][rhino].
+And if you want some unsolicted career advice, it is this: Be very, very certain of yourself before you propose any [Mouse Trap Architectures][mousetrap].
+Amazingly, a company that runs on the most rickety of integrations between message queues and vendor lock-in products might balk at running Javascript on the JVM.
+It simply isn't done, Old Boy.
+Not a Best Practice, don't you know.)

 So overall, I'm ok with rewriting Ruby.
 Not a failure, not a beautiful failure, more of a "nice but not essential."
 If I was starting again right now, I might still do it but be very focused on trying to find the simplest, easiest implementation of anaphora and extension methods, then write everything else as extension methods.
 And I would give a lot more thought to ways that rewriting code can produce a major benefit such as generating functionally equivalent code in another language.